microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/Overview.md

 An update in one project under `--build --watch` mode would force a full build of that project, rather than determining which files within that project were affected.

 In TypeScript 3.3, `--build` mode's `--watch` flag _does_ leverage incremental file watching as well.
-That can mean signficantly faster builds under `--build --watch`.
+That can mean significantly faster builds under `--build --watch`.
 In our testing, this functionality has resulted in **a reduction of 50% to 75% in build times** of the original `--build --watch` times.
 [You can read more on the original pull request for the change](https://github.com/Microsoft/TypeScript/pull/29161) to see specific numbers, but we believe most composite project users will see significant wins here.